anchitsh/Mozilla-firefox-Time-Tracker-Extension/README.md

-TO test it out download files, open "about:debugging" on Firefox and load the manifest.jon file
+To test it out download files, open "about:debugging" on Firefox and load the manifest.jon file